saapooch/Carl-Chandra-Analysis/README.md

-# Carl-Chandra Analysis
-A growing framework and set of strategies for interday quantitative trading
+# `Carl-Chandra-Analysis`: a framework for interday quantitative trading
+This is a collaborative project to create consistent trading strategies with the goal of beating market baselines

+## Current Strategies
+Under Development

+## Data Sources
+- Alpha Vantage
+- Google Finance (DEPRECATED)

 ## Contributors
 The model was developed by: